Detection prospects for the Cosmic Neutrino Background using matter interferometers: Introduction

 Optical interferometry is an old technique utilized in high precision experiments.
 It relies on the measurement of the phase difference of light traversed along two different, often perpendicular arms of the interferometer.
 This technology has experienced tremendous improvements in recent decades which allowed physicists to build ever more advanced interferometers and one of its most famed recent successes was the discovery of gravitational waves by the LIGO/VIRGO collaboration \cite{LIGOScientific:2016aoc}.
 But it does not end there and the community is already planning so-called third generation laser interferometers such as the Einstein Telescope \cite{Punturo:2010zz} and Cosmic Explorer \cite{Reitze:2019iox}.

 Here we want to focus on a different kind of interferometer, matter interferometers.
-Recent developments in quantum technology such as quantum optics and quantum metrology have enabled physicists to develop matter wave interferometers such as neutron interferometers as well as atom interferometers which demonstrate an unprecedented sensitivity to observe many important phenomena such as the Aharonov-Casher effect of neutral particles \cite{Aharonov:1984xb} and the gravitational Aharonov-Bohm effect \cite{Overstreet:2021hea}.
+Recent developments in quantum technology such as quantum optics and quantum metrology have enabled physicists to develop matter wave interferometers such as neutron interferometers as well as atom interferometers which demonstrate an unprecedented sensitivity to observe many important phenomena such as the Aharonov--Casher effect of neutral particles \cite{Aharonov:1984xb} and the gravitational Aharonov--Bohm effect \cite{Overstreet:2021hea}.
 For that reason atom interferometers have invited a growing interest from the gravitational wave community.
 Several proposals such as AION \cite{Badurina:2019hst}, AICE \cite{Baynham:2025pzm}, MAGIS \cite{Graham:2017pmn,Coleman:2018ozp}, ELGAR \cite{Canuel:2019abg}, MIGA \cite{Canuel:2017rrp}, and ZAIGA \cite{Zhan:2019quq} have been made and there is a flurry of developments going on.
 The main purpose of those is usually to detect gravitational waves from different sources but also other applications like searches for ultralight, wave-like DM have been discussed.
 In this paper we discuss a different potential application, namely to look for the CNB using matter interferometers.
 But the physics we discuss here can also apply to certain types of DM as we will mention briefly as well.
+In \cite{Pinheiro:2025kkr} they consider neutrinos acting on matter interferometers but they focus on decoherence which we do not discuss here.

 The rest of the paper is organized as follows: In Sec.~\ref{sec:Matter_Interferometers} we provide a brief description on how a matter interferometer works and provide the crucial formula which relates an observable phase difference to the potentials experienced by the matter along the interferometer arms.
 In Sec.~\ref{sec:Potentials} we discuss then the effect of neutrinos on the matter in the interferometer arms which can be described using potentials.
 We will then estimate the effect size of these potentials in Sec.~\ref{sec:Results} and compare it to current experimental sensitivities before we summarize and conclude in Sec.~\ref{sec:Summary}.